Living Resource

 Image generation SDXL or FLUX.1-schnell SDXL remains the mature ecosystem baseline.
 FLUX.1-schnell is the fast, permissive 12B alternative under Apache 2.0.
 SDXL is happiest around 12GB VRAM; FLUX.1-schnell needs more for full quality.
 FLUX licensing is checkpoint-specific — schnell is Apache 2.0, but other FLUX variants have stricter terms.

-Image editing, control, inpainting Diffusers + ControlNet + SAM 2 + LaMa Editing is a stack problem, not a single-model problem.
+Image editing, control, inpainting Diffusers + ControlNet + SAM 3.1 + LaMa Editing is a stack problem, not a single-model problem.
+SAM 3.1 is Meta's current segmentation line, superseding SAM 2.
 Consumer GPUs handle most workflows.
 Workflow quality depends on masks, conditioning, and operator skill.

 Speech recognition Whisper large-v3 or Whisper turbo Large-v3 remains the accuracy benchmark; turbo is the faster official derivative for streaming and low-latency use.
+Qwen3-ASR (Apache 2.0, 52 languages/dialects, forced aligner) is a newer open-source alternative worth evaluating for multilingual workloads.
 Consumer GPUs handle both; large-v3 needs ~10GB VRAM.
 Accuracy varies significantly across the long tail of languages — verify for your domain.
+Qwen3-ASR doesn't replace Whisper outright; test on your actual language mix.

-Open video experiments Wan2.1 family or Open-Sora 2.0 Wan2.1 is the most actively expanded open video family with FLF2V and VACE extensions.
-Open-Sora 2.0 is the openly trained 11B alternative under Apache 2.0.
-16–24GB VRAM for comfortable workflows; smaller variants go lower.
+Open video experiments Wan2.2 or Open-Sora 2.0 Wan2.2 supersedes Wan2.1 with broader data and a 5B 720p TI2V path that is practical on strong consumer GPUs.
+Open-Sora 2.0 (11B, Apache 2.0) is the openly trained R&D counterpart for research into video generation economics and training transparency.
+16–24GB VRAM for comfortable workflows; the Wan2.2 5B TI2V model lowers the bar for high-resolution work.
 Video quality, latency, and consistency remain uneven.
 Treat as R&D, not production-default.
 Verify exact LICENSE before commercial use.

 Rule of thumb